Useful terms and acronyms for understanding life in Monaco.

 Centre Hospitalier Princesse Grace: the main public hospital of the Principality of Monaco, located on avenue Pasteur.

-Impot sur les benefices des societes: a 25% tax on profits applicable to companies in Monaco that generate more than 25% of their turnover outside the Principality.
+Impôt sur les Bénéfices des Sociétés: a 25% tax on profits applicable to companies in Monaco that generate more than 25% of their turnover outside the Principality.

-DSPThe Direction de la Sûreté Publique (Directorate of Public Security) — Monaco's primary law enforcement body and national police headquarters responsible for maintaining public order, security, and criminal investigation throughout the principality.
+The Direction de la Sûreté Publique (Directorate of Public Security) — Monaco's primary law enforcement body and national police headquarters responsible for maintaining public order, security, and criminal investigation throughout the principality.

 A tenant protection principle in Monaco property law granting residents the right to continue occupying rental accommodation under existing lease terms unless the landlord provides specific legal justification for non-renewal.